 Certification, which requires regular audits of our networks, access control system tests and staff protocol interviews.
 Secure Data Recovery Services also held a

-certification under SAS 70 standards, which preceded SAS 70 standards, and we currently hold compliance certifications for FERPA, HIPAA and PCI-DSS.
+certification under SAS 70 standards, which preceded SAS 70 standards.

 As a member of the Information Systems Security Association and a General Services Administration contractor, we understand the importance of excellent data security.
 Unlike